lino-framework/book/docs/welcome.rst

-  You are welcome to contribute to the :term:`Lino community` by reporting about your successes and failures, and suggesting changes and new features, regardless of whether you publish your own work as :term:`free <free software>` or :term:`proprietary <proprietary software>` software.
+  You are welcome to contribute to the :term:`Lino community` by reporting about your successes and failures, and suggesting changes and new features, regardless of whether you publish your own work as :term:`free <Free Software>` or :term:`proprietary <proprietary software>` software.

 - As a :term:`contributing developer` you want to help us to make Lino better by submitting pull requests.
 You should also read the :doc:`Developer Guide